bradkaley/NFT_Market_Analysis/README.md

 ![Volume_comparison_all_assets](https://user-images.githubusercontent.com/91380617/142706479-cec31381-e976-4ae5-94ca-3f3cec1ebf86.png)

-During our inital discussion for our project we determined that analyzing the impact of Ethereum gas prices could be a significant factor in determining how NFTs were purchased given that most popular NFTs are built on the Ethereum blockchain.
+During our initial discussion for our project we determined that analyzing the impact of Ethereum gas prices could be a significant factor in determining how NFTs were purchased given that most popular NFTs are built on the Ethereum blockchain.
 Looking at the below plot it's clear there is a positive correlation between the increase in Ethereum price and the increase in gas prices (converted to USD).
 This would make sense given that as Ethereum increases in price the demand for the blockchain and ultimate usage would increase thus driving gas prices upward.
 What stuck out most on this plot was the wide spread of data points once Ethereum crosses 2000 USD.

 ![ETH_close_vs_gas_prices](https://user-images.githubusercontent.com/91380617/142706524-af9fd392-8be0-4c43-8ec7-c8918ce523f9.png)

 ## NFT Market Analysis

 ### NFT Buyers and Sellers
-We ran the data that we pulled from the Opensea API and tracked buys and sells across the three collections that we tracked.
+We ran the data that we pulled from the OpenSea API and tracked buys and sells across the three collections that we tracked.
 At first glance, it would appear that both graphs are the same.
 However, you'll notice that there a number of large buyers across the three tracked NFT collections (tallying buyers in the 100-150, 150-200 and 250-300 thresholds).
 This would indicate that there are individuals with very high conviction on these projects purchasing a very large quantity of the NFTs.

 It would seem that the average buyer (5-10 for both buys and sells) does not hold these NFTs for long and ends up selling the NFT.